rubalgoyal/Java-SQL-Application-StudentGradeManagement/README.md

 The `CategoryAssignment.java` class in Java provides methods for managing categories and assignments associated with a class.
 The functionalities of the class to add new categories to the database for a specific class if it doesn't already exist, based on the provided category name and weight.
 The `showAssignment` and `showCategories` methods display the categories and assignment of a given class by retrieving them from the database.

 The `StudentManagement.java` class contains methods to manage the studnets.
-The class contains the functionalities to add and enroll studnets in the class with different parameters, assign the grades to students in assignments.
+The class contains the functionalities to add students if not already exist in database and enroll studnets in the class, if students are not enrolled in the class.
+The `gradeAssignment` method assigned the grades to students for the assignment after verify that if student is enrolled in that course or not.